-- The Irish (/pan-European, if applicable) regulatory framework that governs the work and expected developments in the framework; - Any professional requirements set by the Society that are applicable to the work; - Updates on factors (including, where relevant to liabilities or assets at issue, countryspecific factors) that affect the choice of assumptions and other judgements required for the key work that you perform as a practising certificate holder.
-Updates might address emerging experience in relation to those factors, or evolving techniques for measuring and analysing experience; - Model standards of actuarial practice issued by the International Actuarial Association or Actuarial Association of Europe, if the content enhances understanding of professional responsibilities inherent in the practising certificate role and ability to perform the role; - Emerging techniques for carrying out the work required in the role e.g. (where relevant) techniques for analysing and quantifying risks and uncertainty; - Topics that are not exclusive to the responsibilities of the practising certificate role but which improve the actuary's ability to perform the role - e.g. an awareness of product development and pricing matters, including inherent uncertainty in the pricing of some products, may aid actuaries in insurance reserving roles; - Skills that are particularly relevant to the practising certificate role e.g. (as applicable) stochastic modelling, writing effective formal reports, communicating technical material in an understandable way; - Identifying and addressing professional challenges inherent in the role e.g. (as relevant) conflicts of interest, acting "independently", challenging another professional's work.
+- The Irish (/pan-European, if applicable) regulatory framework that governs the work and expected developments in the framework; - Any professional requirements set by the Society that are applicable to the work;

+- Updates on factors (including, where relevant to liabilities or assets at issue, country-specific factors) that affect the choice of assumptions and other judgements required for the key work that you perform in your Category 1 role.
+Updates might address emerging experience in relation to those factors, or evolving techniques for measuring and analysing experience; - Model standards of actuarial practice issued by the International Actuarial Association or Actuarial Association of Europe, if the content enhances your understanding of professional responsibilities inherent in the role and your ability to perform the role; - Emerging techniques for carrying out the work required in the role e.g. (where relevant) techniques for analysing and quantifying risks and uncertainty; - Topics that are not exclusive to the responsibilities of the Category 1 role but which improve the actuary's ability to perform that role - e.g. an awareness of product development and pricing matters, including inherent uncertainty in the pricing of some products, may aid a HOAF; - Skills that are particularly relevant to the role e.g. (as applicable) stochastic modelling, writing effective formal reports, communicating technical material in an understandable way; - Identifying and addressing professional challenges inherent in the role e.g. (as relevant) conflicts of interest, acting "independently", challenging another professional's work.